HyunWinter/HyunWinter/README.md

 ### Hi there, I'm Hyun 👋

-- 🔭 I’m currently working on my Senior year at Oregon Institute of Technology
+- 🔭 I’m currently working on my senior year at Oregon Institute of Technology
 - 🌱 I’m currently learning Android development
 - 🥅 2020 Goals: Get a part-time job or internship
 - ⚡ Fun fact: I love to cook and bake